unicode-org/message-format-wg/docs/why_mf_next.md

 - `MessageFormat` is the Unicode API for software localization
 - It is 20 years old, well designed, proven solution
-- Its design is optimized for the software development model of 20y ago and its shortcomings result in mixed reception and adoption by the industry.
+- Its design is optimized for the software development model of 20y ago, and implementers struggle with its shortcomings.

 The current wave of software development uses dynamic languages, modern UI frameworks and new forms of user interactions (voice, VR etc.).